How to Become a Wedding Officiant in South Carolina

 Officiating a wedding in South Carolina involves a few simple steps:

-1. Meeting the Couple: Discuss the ceremony details with the couple, including vows, readings, and any special rituals they wish to include.
+1. Meeting with the Couple: Discuss the ceremony details with the couple, including vows, readings, and any special rituals they wish to include.

 2. The Ceremony: Ensure the ceremony includes the couple's declaration of intent to marry (commonly expressed as "I do") and a formal pronouncement of marriage by the officiant.